Seth Ferry: Biography

 Ferry, senior, being dissatisfied with his financial position, health, and life in London, and having seen Allan Bell (c.1817–1894) of Mount Barker's prize-winning wheat at The Great Exhibition of 1851, decided on a new life for his family in the young colony.
 They sailed to South Australia aboard Derwent, and after a voyage of four months arrived in Adelaide in March 1853.
-Their first billet was in Norwood, where Mrs. Ferry and her daughter established a school for young ladies near the Maid and Magpie Hotel, which they dubbed "Providence House".
+Their first billet was in Norwood, where Mrs. Ferry and her daughter established a school for young ladies, which they dubbed "Providence House", near the Maid and Magpie Hotel.
 Their next move was to Woodside, where Ferry senior founded a timber yard "at a little above ...
 Adelaide prices", and offered for sale roadside allotments subdivided from his survey.